ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 using DimensionalData, DimensionalData.Dimensions
 ```

-There are five comma-delimited data files, one for each frequency.
-We read them in, add a
+This tutorial contains five comma-delimited data files, one for each frequency.
+We read
-`frequency` column to each one, and use `vcat` to stack them all into a single `DataFrame`.
+them in, add a `frequency` column to each one, and use `vcat` to stack them all into a
+single `DataFrame`.

 ```julia
 freqs = [18, 38, 70, 120, 200]
 echo_df = map(freqs) do f